Heerema’s Thialf removes topsides offshore Ireland – gallery

 On 13 June 2022, Heerema disclosed that the removal of PSE Kinsale Energy’s Kinsale Bravo platform topside was completed, adding that it was working on the next step to remove the jacket.
 The topside was placed onto barge H-541, and after the removal of the jacket top section, the firm’s anchor handing tug MV Kolga was going to bring these structures for reuse and recycling.

-In an update from this week, Heerema informed that its Thialf vessel has now removed the Kinsale Alpha topside and its next step will be to transport the structure to the HDS yard in the Netherlands with its tug Bylgia and barge H-541 for reuse and recycling up to 97 per cent.
+In an update from this week, Heerema informed that its Thialf vessel had removed the Kinsale Alpha topside.
+The next step will be to transport the structure to the HDS yard in the Netherlands with its tug Bylgia and barge H-541 for reuse and recycling up to 97 per cent.

 PSE Kinsale Energy also plans to remove all equipment from the Inch onshore terminal in 2022 and undertake additional work offshore to install protective rock covering over exposed ends of the pipelines and umbilicals which will be left in situ.

 According to the Ireland-based firm, the final decommissioning activities will be completed before the end of 2022, marking the end of continuous operations in the Kinsale Head gas field.